 The similarity based on the shared features is reduced by the two sets of distinctive ones.
 The weights assigned to each set can be adjusted to explain judgments of category membership.

 Another commonly feature-based similarity measure is the Jaccard coefficient, the ratio of the common features to the total number of them.
 This simple calculation equals zero if there are no overlapping features and one if all features overlap.
 Jaccard's measure is often used to calculate document similarity by treating each word as a feature.

-We often use a heuristic version of feature-based similarity calculation when we create multi-level or hierarchical category systems to ensure that the categories at each level are at the same level of abstraction or breadth.
-For example, if we were organizing a collection of musical instruments, it would not seem correct to have subcategories of "woodwind instruments," "violins," and "cellos" because the feature-based similarity among the categories is not the same for all pairwise comparisons among the categories; violins and cellos are simply too similar to each other to be separate categories given woodwinds as a category.
+We often use a heuristic version of feature-based similarity calculation when we create multilevel or hierarchical category systems to ensure that the categories at each level are at the same level of abstraction.
+For example, if we were organizing a collection of musical instruments, it would not seem correct to have subcategories of "woodwind instruments," "violins," and "cellos" because the feature-based similarity among the categories is not the same for all pairwise comparisons among the categories; violins and cellos are simply too similar to each other to be separate categories given the much broader category of woodwinds.

-7.3.6.2 Geometric Models of Similarity
+7.3.6.2.
+Geometric Models of Similarity

-Geometric models are a type of similarity framework in which items whose property values are metric are represented as points in a multi-dimensional feature- or property-space.
+Geometric models are a similarity framework in which items whose property values are metric are represented as points in a multi-dimensional feature- or property-space.
 The property values are the coordinates, and similarity is calculated by measuring the distance between the items.

-Geometric similarity functions are commonly used by search engines; if a query and document are each represented as a vector of search terms. relevance is determined by the distance between the vectors in the "term space."
-The simplified diagram in the sidebar, Document Similarity (page 295), depicts four documents whose locations in the term space are determined by how many of each of three terms they contain.
-The document vectors are normalized to length 1. which makes it possible to use the cosine of the angle between any two documents as a measure of their similarity.
-Documents d1 and d2 are more similar to each other than documents d3 and d4, because angle between the former pair $(\Theta)$ is smaller than the angle between the latter $(\Phi)$ .
-We will discuss how this works in greater detail in Chapter 10, Interactions with Resources.
+Geometric similarity functions are commonly used by search engines; if a query and document are each represented as a vector of search terms, relevance is determined by the distance between the vectors in the "term space."
+The simplified diagram titled "Document Similarity" depicts four documents whose locations in the term space are determined by how many of each of three terms they contain.
+The document vectors are normalized to length 1, which makes it possible to use the cosine of the angle between any two documents as a measure of their similarity.
+Documents d1 and d2 are more similar to each other than documents d3 and d4 because the angle between the former pair (Θ) is smaller than the angle between the latter (Φ).